jeanpaulsio/notes/general/domain_driven_design/chapter_16.md

 * minimalism: don't attempt to be comprehensive. a minimal loose structure can provide enough guidelines
 * communication and self discipline: structure must be understood by the entire team. ubiq. language
 * restructuring = supple design: every time the structure changes, the entire system should be changed to reflect that structure change
-* distillation lightens the load: continuous distillation?
+* distillation lightens the load: continuous distillation is key